 Yes.
 When you sign up, select your country.
 Your pledge will be counted towards the total of that country, and will also be counted towards the international total.

-Can I set up my own campaign in my own country?
+Can I set up the campaign in my own country?

 Yes, absolutely!
 If you want to set up your own campaign, please get in touch.